dirvine/data_chain/docs/0029-data-chains.md

 ## [Block]

-A [Block] is made up of a [BlockIdentifier] and a vector of `PublicKey` and `Signature`.This vector is known as the proof.
-Each proof tuple can be used to verify the signature is that of the [BlockIdentifier] and that the `PublicKey` is the one used to sign this.
+A [Block] is made up of a [BlockIdentifier] and a vector of `PublicKey` and `Signature`.This vector is known as the [Proof].
+Each [Proof] tuple can be used to verify the signature is that of the [BlockIdentifier] and that the `PublicKey` is the one used to sign this.
 [Proof] definition.

-A link block has the same [Proof] vector.
-This block type is the glue that holds the chain together and provides the link of proofs right up until the current group can be identified.
-It is this pattern that allow a series of links to be cryptographically secured.
-As each link is only valid if signed by the majority of the previous (valid) link then a detectable series is calculable.
+A link [Block] has the same [Proof] vector.
+This [Block] type is the glue that holds the chain together and provides the link of proofs right up until the current group can be identified.
+It is this pattern that allows a series of links to be cryptographically secured.
+As each link is only valid if signed by all previous members minus 1 of the previous (valid) link then a detectable series is calculable.

-Blocks that have data as their [BlockIdentifer] part are merely slotted into the appropriate gap between links.
+[Block]s that have data as their [BlockIdentifer] part are merely slotted into the appropriate gap between links.
 A block of data is validated in the same manner as the connections between links.

-The last valid link can also be tested to contain a majority of the current close group.
+The last valid link can also be tested to contain the current close group (minus 1).
 In this case the chain is valid right to the last link.
 This phenomenon allows all blocks to be shown to be valid.
+As a new node then a new link will be created that will contain all of the current close group.

 ## [NodeBlock]

-A [NodeBlock] consists of the [BlockIdentifier] and the [Proof].
+A [NodeBlock] consists of the [BlockIdentifier] and a [Proof].
 Nodes will create these and send them as messages to group members when the network mutates.
 This will require that for every `Put` `Delete` or `Post` a new [BlockIdentifier] for that data item is created and sent to all group members.
-The proof is this nodes `PublicKey` and `Signature`, allowing the receiving node to call the [DataChain]'s `fn add_nodeblock()` to try and add this to the data chain.
+The [Proof] is this nodes `PublicKey` and `Signature`, allowing the receiving node to call the [DataChain]'s `fn add_nodeblock()` to try and add this to the data chain.

 In times of network churn a node will create a separate `LinkDescriptor` to create the [BlockIdentifier] for this nodeblock.
-This linkdescriptor is s created by calling the [create_link_descriptor()] method and passing the close_group **to that node** as the input.
+This linkdescriptor is created by calling the [create_link_descriptor()] method and passing the close_group **to that node** as the input.
 Each node in the group will do the same and send the `NodeBlock` to that node.

-This continual updating of the chain also provides a history of the network, both in terms of data and also groups.
+This continual updating of the chain also provides a history of part of the network, both in terms of data and also groups.
 Each block will contain a list of the nodes that have been seen on the network as the chain evolved.

 ## [DataChain]

-The chain itself is a very simple vector of blocks.
+The chain itself is a very simple vector of [Block]s.
 The [API] of the [DataChain] allows for splitting, merging and validating chains.
 This allows chains to be exchanged and validated between nodes.
-If a chain can be proven to be able to be owned (by calling the chain validate_ownership function) by a receiving node then it is considered fully valid.
+If a chain can be proven to be owned (by calling the chain validate_ownership function) by a receiving node then it is considered fully valid.

 An interesting aspect though is the ability to "validate in history".
 This means that even if a